abihacker90/dina/dina_first/README.md

 E.g. 10 equals to 'ten'.

-The Application was developed in React, styled in basic CSS.
+The Application was developed in React, styled in CSS.
 The test were written in Jest.

 ## Available Scripts